Moons of Uranus: Irregular moons

-Irregular satellites of Jupiter (red), Saturn (green), Uranus (magenta) and Neptune (blue; including Triton at the top left), plotted by distance from their planet (semi-major axis) in the horizontal axis and orbital inclination in the vertical axis.
-The semi-major axis values are expressed as a fraction of the planet's Hill sphere's radius, while the inclination is expressed in degrees from the ecliptic.
-The radius of the Uranian Hill sphere is approximately 73 million km.
-The relative sizes of moons are indicated by the size of their symbols, and the Caliban group of Uranian moons is labeled.
-Data as of February 2024.

 Uranus's irregular moons range in size from 120 to 200 km (Sycorax) to under 10 km (S/2023 U 1).
+Five of these moons have had their rotation periods measured, and on average, those in the Uranian system rotate faster than irregular moons around other giant planets.
+This may reflect a history of more frequent or more energetic collisions within the Uranian system.

 Due to the small number of known Uranian irregular moons, it is not yet clear which of them belong to groups with similar orbital characteristics.
-The only known group among Uranus's irregular moons is the Caliban group, which is clustered at orbital distances between 6-7 e6km and inclinations between 141°–144°.
+The only known group among Uranus's irregular moons is the Caliban group, which is clustered at orbital distances between 6-7 e6km and inclinations between 141–144°.
 The Caliban group includes three retrograde moons, which are Caliban, S/2023 U 1, and Stephano.
+Beyond that, there is also a statistically significant division of its retrograde moons into two broad categories: those with smaller, more circular orbits and those with larger, more eccentric orbits.
+However, the inclinations are distributed more or less randomly.

+Uranus is somewhat unique in that its retrograde moons do not orbit as far from the planet as those of the other giant planets, and only has one prograde irregular.
+Margaret is the only known irregular prograde moon of Uranus, and it has one of the most eccentric orbits of any moon in the Solar System.

 The intermediate inclinations 60° < i < 140° are devoid of known moons due to the Kozai instability.
 In this instability region, solar perturbations at apoapse cause the moons to acquire large eccentricities that lead to collisions with inner satellites or ejection.
 The lifetime of moons in the instability region is from 10 million to a billion years.

-Margaret is the only known irregular prograde moon of Uranus, and it has one of the most eccentric orbits of any moon in the Solar System.
+The orbits of Uranian irregular moons as seen from three different views.
+Prograde irregular moons are colored blue, retrograde irregular moons are colored red, and regular moons are colored magenta.
+Data as of 2026.